imanghafoori1/laravel-microscope/README.md

 Gate::define('someAbility', 'UserGate@someMethod');
 ```

-1 - It checks the  `User` class path to be valid.
+1 - It checks the  `User` classpath to be valid.

-2 - It checks the  `UserPolicy` class path to be valid.
+2 - It checks the  `UserPolicy` classpath to be valid.

 3 - It checks the  `someMethod` to exist.